FalconMC-Dev/FalconMC/README.md

 ## Documentation
 We aim to provide documentation as up-to-date as possible.
+Currently, this is still a work in progress.
+As of right now it's better to just contact me directly, ideally through discord.

 See this [Github's wiki](https://github.com/FalconMC-Dev/FalconMC/wiki) for more information about building, user setup, plugin development, ...